QFPay/QFPAY_Global/2_payment.md

 QFPay person helps to do the backend configuration.

-So Merchant can just change payment type to do various type of payment.
+So Merchant can just change the payment type to do various type of payment.

 For Alipay,one merchant linkes to one or two PID(Partner Identification ID).One PID for online,one PID for offline.